AlbertMMM/myBlog/content/posts/how-to-mine-ethereum-on-linux.md

 date: "2020-11-20"
 draft: false
 author: "Albert"
+cover: "/img/mining.png"
+description: "A working installation of Ubuntu 20.04 LTS is required.
+An Advanced user can install the server version while a neophyte can install the desktop version.
+The installation process for the Ubuntu Server Edition is slightly different from the Desktop Edition"

 ---

 # Prerequisites

 A working installation of [Ubuntu 20.04 LTS](https://releases.ubuntu.com/20.04/) is required.
 An Advanced user can install the server version  while a neophyte can install the desktop version.
-The installation process for the Ubuntu Server Edition is slightly different from the Desktop Edition;  Ubuntu Server doesn't have a GUI by default.
+The installation process for  Ubuntu Server Edition is slightly different from the Desktop Edition;  Ubuntu Server doesn't have a GUI by default.
 The guide assumes you have root privileges to the system.
 This guide also assumes you already have the necessary hardware to mine Ethereum using the  ETHASH algorithm.

 ### disclaimer